 Claire's college roommate, she constantly tried reaching out to her and eventually succeeded.
 Born and raised in El Paso, the Latin American youth moved with her family in high school and met a young fellow named Kevin Welker who became her boyfriend.
 She's a recently reformed supervillain who works as Metal Queen's sidekick of sorts.

-Heel-Face Turn: Prior to the start of the series, she worked for Doctor Brawn as his lieutenant once he followed Queen to her new town.
+Heel-Face Turn: Prior to the start of the series, she worked for Baron Brawn as his lieutenant once he followed Queen to her new town.
 Once she learned of Queen's identity as her new friend and of Brawn's true nature, she quickly defected.

 The Knights Who Say Squee: She's admired Star Lass since she became more well known and has been enthralled by the fact that her roommate personally knows her.
 Needless to say, she's floored by meeting Star personally.

 The leader of a small group of supervillains and Roxy's younger sister.
-Being tormented as a kid due to being physically incapable of having superpowers, became obsessed with finding a way to acquire superpowers.
+Being tormented as a kid due to being physically incapable of having superpowers, she became obsessed with finding a way to acquire superpowers.
 After an extensive and complex plan, she managed to get what she desired - with her powers, she has a corrupted version of her sister's light elemental attacks, but can also negate non-physical attacks and create a black hole leading to a dimension of nothingness - but she can only use the latter two for a few minutes before it drains her energy.
 As her plan neared the end, she had an epiphany that she was destined to help her sister become better hero by being her greatest enemy.
 So she seized Biocide's company, turning it around and being seen by the city as a symbol for good, and began her crusade of opposing her sister from the background.

 Cast from Hit Points: The drawback to her more powerful abilities, due to the fact that her body literally is incapable of handling superpowers, except for the light attacks, which are only marginally stronger than her sister's.
 So she has to conserve her energy in battle and only use negation at the right moments.
-Eventually Doctor Brawn creates an apparatus that bypasses this.
+Eventually Baron Brawn creates an apparatus that bypasses this.